From Petro-Plastic to BioPlastic

 Even less encouraging is the toxic truth that most biodegradable plastics are manufactured with toxic chemicals and processes that virtually neutralize any positive environmental impact of the result.

-Locally sourced, U.S.A. made Meredian PHA bioplastic, on the other hand, is cost-effective, durable and long-lasting.
-Better yet, Meredian biopolymer is produced completely without toxic chemicals, and with eco-friendly practices, including cold pressing, water based purification and reactive extrusion.
+Locally sourced, U.S.A. made PHA bioplastic, on the other hand, is cost-effective, durable and long-lasting.
+Better yet, PHA biopolymer is produced completely without toxic chemicals, using eco-friendly practices, including cold pressing, water-based purification, and reactive extrusion.